Shatur/neovim-session-manager/README.md

 # Neovim Session Manager

 A Neovim plugin that use build-in `:mksession` to manage sessions in a convenient way.
-The plugin can automatically load the last session on startup, save the current one on exit and switch between sessions.
+The plugin can automatically load the last session on startup, save the current one on exit and switch between sessions using Telescope.

+The plugin saves the sessions in the specified folder (see [parameters](#parameters)).
+The session corresponds to the working directory.
+If a session already exists for the current folder, it will be overwritten.

 ## Dependencies